-Set the gas valve to off.
-Then, after you’ve tightened everything, you’re ready to check for leaks.
-Turn the gas line to your water heater on and use soapy water for leaks around your gas valve.
-If there’s a leak, more bubbles will form.
+- Set the gas valve to off.
+Then, after you’ve tightened everything, check for leaks.
+Turn on the gas line to your water heater; apply soapy water to the gas valve.
+A leak will cause more bubbles to form.

-- Next, you can move on to light the pilot.
-Your new gas valve should come with instructions to help you through these steps.
+- Finally, you can light the pilot.
+Your new gas valve should have instructions to help you through these steps.

 Not up for this job?
 Call Orange Coast Plumbing!
 We guarantee your satisfaction and warrant all repairs.